LunNova/Blog/content/articles/git-repo-setup.md

 ## How to set up a sensible git repo

-* init the repo with git init
+* init the repo with `git init`
-* add a .gitattributes file which enforces eol=lf for most filetypes
+* add a `.gitattributes` file which enforces LF line endings for most filetypes
-* add a .gitignore which ignores compiled or temporary files
+* add a `.gitignore` which ignores compiled or temporary files
 * make an initial commit

 ```.gitattributes